-Investment mandates, also known as mandates or fund mandates, exist to ensure investment managers abide by the desired strategy and stay within specific risk parameters.
-Investment mandates accomplish this by providing instructions on items, including the portfolio’s priorities and goals, the benchmarks to be used, and any specific investments or types of investments that should be either included or avoided.
+Investment mandates, also known as mandates or fund mandates, ensure investment managers abide by the desired strategy and stay within specific risk parameters.
+Investment mandates accomplish this by providing instructions on items, including the portfolio’s priorities and goals, the benchmarks to be used, and any specific investments or types that should be included or avoided.

-The term, investment mandate, most often refers to the instructions for managing pooled capital, such as mutual funds, exchange-traded funds (ETFs), index funds, and university endowments’ portfolios.
-Investment mandates are also used by individuals who hire an investment manager to oversee their portfolio.
+The term investment mandate most often refers to the instructions for managing pooled capital, such as mutual funds, exchange-traded funds (ETFs), index funds, and university endowments’ portfolios.
+Investment mandates are also used by individuals who hire an investment manager to oversee their portfolios.

 The purpose of an investment mandate for pooled capital investments is to ensure all parties remain on the same page – investors, potential investors, and the investment manager.
 There is no confusion on the portfolio’s goal, the level of risk, the types of investments included in the portfolio, etc.

-Without the existence of investment mandates, those interested in investing in a specific fund would have to look at the current securities in the portfolio and make assumptions about the fund.
+Without investment mandates, those interested in investing in a specific fund would have to look at the current securities in the portfolio and make assumptions about the fund.
 There are two significant problems with this.
 First of all, this requires more investment knowledge than the average investor may have.
-Secondly, without an investment mandate, there is no guarantee that the portfolio will look similar to how it does now in the future.
+Secondly, there is no guarantee that the portfolio will look similar to how it does now in the future without an investment mandate.